Overflow404/wakanda-lb/README.md

 # Wakanda-LB
 Solution of [this](https://codingchallenges.fyi/challenges/challenge-load-balancer/) coding challenge.
-A lightweight, thread-safe HTTP load balancer built with Rust, designed for high throughput and low latency.
+A lightweight HTTP load balancer built with Rust, designed for high throughput and low latency.
 It distributes incoming HTTP requests across multiple backend servers using configurable routing strategies.

 ---